Program Overview

 The teaching track is the foundation of the MACGCL program, offered to both cohorts.
 It enhances an individual’s ability to teach social studies in K–12 public and private schools and in higher education, with the completion of two pedagogical courses.

-Students from the Utah Cohort may participate in a study abroad in Pembroke College, Oxford for two weeks during the summer semester.
+Students from the Utah Cohort may study abroad at Pembroke College, Oxford for two weeks during their second summer semester.

 Research Track